 - History of adequate trials of several antidepressant medications in the current episode, or documented intolerance to several attempted medication trials.

 - Exposure to several different pharmacological classes of medications during current and past treatment for depression (SSRI, SNRI, atypical antipsychotics, augmentation agents).

-A patient may or may not have had a past trial of ECT (to date, history of past ECT is not related to TMS response).
+A patient may or may not have had a past trial of electroconvulsive therapy(ECT).
+To date, history of past ECT is not related to TMS response.